Lupinus mutabilis: Cultivation technique

-Alkaloids can act as a pesticide but breeding goals aim for a low alkaloid content.
+Alkaloids can act as pesticides, but breeding goals aim to achieve a low alkaloid content.
 Therefore, other disease control methods must be applied.
-Since L. mutabilis is a low-input crop, disease control mainly is done by phytosanitary methods.
-A reduction of soil born saprophytes can be reached by removing dry straw from the field.
-Instead of green manure the plant residues can be used as fuel.
-Seed borne diseases can be reduced by translocation of seed production and by the use of certificated seed.
+Since L. mutabilis is a low-input crop, disease control is mainly done by phytosanitary methods.
+Reducing soil-born saprophytes can be reached by removing a dry straw from the field.
+Instead of green manure, the plant residues can be used as fuel.
+Seed-borne diseases can be reduced by translocation of seed production and by using certificated seed.

-If seed production is done by the cultivator, diseases can be controlled by reducing the number of infected seed and by a permanent control of diseases in the field.
-Another possibility is to treat seed with a fungicide prior to sowing.
+If the cultivator does seed production, diseases can be controlled by reducing the number of infected seeds and permanently controlling diseases in the field.
+Another possibility is to treat the seed with a fungicide before sowing.

 Breeding goals

-Since species with low alkaloid content are already available a further step would be to make them more stable and low alkaloid content is inherited.
-Other breeding goals are tolerance to diseases and insects, improvement in yield, early maturing and synchronous ripening.
+Since species with low alkaloid content are already available, a further step would be to make them more stable, and low alkaloid content is inherited.
+Other breeding goals are tolerance to diseases and insects, improvement in yield, early maturing, and synchronous ripening.
 Higher resistance could be reached by breeding a variety with high alkaloid content in leaves but not in the seeds.